cloudmesh/cloudmesh-volume/README-source.md

 * Attach volumes

-  The disk being attached needs to located in the same zone as the virtual machine.
+  Note: The disk being attached needs to located in the same zone as the virtual machine.

   ```